About CS210

 Project Proposal Timing

-In order to ensure your collaboration slot in the course, it's requested that you confirm participation in CS210 for the academic year 2009-2010 as soon as possible.
-Collaboration slots are reserved on a first-come, first-served basis according to when we receive a commitment in the form of a simple, one-page gift letter which we will provide.
-The timing of the remittance of these funds can be worked out on a case by case basis.
-The receipt of the funds confirms a project in CS210.
-After a slot has been reserved for you, the teaching team will coordinate with you to develop a 1-4 page project theme.
-It is desirable to have a first iteration of this as early as possible and no later than the end of December.
+In order to ensure a project slot in the course, it's requested that you confirm participation in CS210 for the upcoming academic year during the summer.
+Teams are reserved on a first-come, first-served basis after we have received a letter of intent.
+You will then receive a 1-page gift letter form for making a gift in support of the course.
+Your support confirms a project in CS210.
+After confirmation of the project, please submit a 1-4 page project abstract as soon as possible and no later than the end of December.